 In Ethiopia the government of Lieutenant-Colonel Mengistu Haile Mariam is taking advantage of the rainy season to launch a literacy campaign.

-In Ethiopia the government of Lieutenant-Colonel Mengistu Haile Mariam is taking advantage of the rainy season to launch a literacy campaign.
+Background: In Ethiopia the government of Lieutenant-Colonel Mengistu Haile Mariam is taking advantage of the rainy season to launch a literacy campaign.
 Schools are out for the season, which lasts from June through to the end of August, and teachers are free to move around teaching people who don't normally have the chance to attend classes.

 SYNOPSIS: The campaign aims to teach reading and writing to people in villages, or kebeles, such as this one near Addis Ababa.